raus0038/SimpleMail/README.md

 To set up the app follow these steps:

 1. On the command line, change the current directory to SimpleMail.
-2. Run the command 'npm install'.
+2. Run the command
+      npm install
 3. Change the email details specified in the file 'routes/index.js' to the appropriate values.
 4. Run the command nodemon start or npm start to start the server.
 5. On your browser, type http://localhost:3000 in the search bar.